siebmanb/angular-4-real-code-coverage/README.md

 > Me: Really?
 You don't have a test file executing code from another file and giving you the impression of cover?

-> Damn, you are right, what can I do?
+> You: Damn, you are right, what can I do?

 ### Example
 Let's have a look at an example.